 Any subsequent positive test for alcohol use will subject the employee to termination of employment.

-An employee with a first breath alcohol test which shows a breath alcohol content of .02 or greater but .04 or less may not return to duty for the remainder of the scheduled workday and must take sick leave for the remainder of his/her shift.
+An employee with a first breath alcohol test which shows a breath alcohol content of .02 or greater but .04 or less may not return to duty for the remainder of the scheduled workday and must take sick leave for the remainder of their shift.
 The employee shall have a negative test result before returning to work.

 RECORDS AND REPORTS